-There isn’t much of a science to this spinoff of the Cuba born mojito, but I will recommend you always use fresh ingredients for most authentic results.
+There isn’t much of a science to this strawberry spinoff of the Cuba born mojito, but I will recommend you always use fresh ingredients for the most authentic results.
 Fresh mint, fresh lime wedges, and of course, fresh strawberries.
-I always use simple syrup over sugar because it easily dissolves into the drink.
+I always use simple syrup over sugar because it easily dissolves into the cocktail.
 Table sugar tends to settle on the bottom.

 I’ve been spinning these up a lot lately because Patty is pregnant (surprise—we are very excited!) and they make the ultimate mocktail.
 Seriously, you can barely tell the difference without the rum.
 At least we can both (sort of) enjoy the same cocktail.

 For the rest of us, grab your favorite white rum and get ready for summer!Print

 - 1/2 ounce lime juice, or 3 lime wedges